 The growth of VOD and OTT platforms such as Netflix plays into this trend perfectly.
 If you are a Sky HD customer, you may have noticed Sky’s recent revamp of their EPG (that’s Electronic Programme Guide to you and me).
 The service is now designed to direct customers to old content, such as the their much-advertised ‘Sky Boxsets’ (a great play to the latest viewing habits - who isn’t spurning nights out for their latest catch-up sesh with West Wing?).
 And the good news for us?
 Even more innovative opportunities for advertising.

 So, it is time we all erase the ‘traditional’ image of TV and embrace the ways in which we are really consuming it, across a multitude of platforms and services.
 When brands begin seeing these changes as an evolution, not a decline, in all forms of content (here’s looking at you magazines and radio), they will be better placed to target the right people at the right time, whether they be kids with tablets or the parents themselves.

 Written by Jessica Venner from Total Media

-Jess works as part of the TV team and loves strategy, customer/client relationship-building and a half-hourly snack or two.
+Jess works as part of the Broadcast team and loves strategy, customer/client relationship-building and a half-hourly snack or two.